usnistgov/ARIAC_docs/docs/competition/overview.rst

 the top shell using one of two vacuum grippers.
 This assembly gripper allows the top shell to be grabbed from the top and assembled onto the the bottom module assembly.
 Special attention should be made to properly orient the top shell.
 An example of a properly assembled top shell is shown below:

-.. <insert image showing proper orientation of top shell>
+.. <insert image showing proper orientation of top shell -> post insertion of new parts>

 **Welding**